What parents need to know

-Parents need to know that this classic animated series promotes togetherness and sharing.
+Parents need to know that The Smurfs is a classic animated series that promotes togetherness and sharing.
 Although some skeptics believe the Smurfs' mushroom village is a spoof of communism, kids won't pick up on that possibility.
 They're much more likely to notice Gargamel's mean personality and relentless pursuit of the Smurfs, which may frighten some very young viewers.

 What's the story?

 THE SMURFS is a now-classic cartoon series about a community of little blue gnome-like creatures who work together to keep their mushroom village running smoothly and stay out of the clutches of evil wizard Gargamel and his cat, Azrael.
 The hit series had a successful run on NBC's Saturday morning line-up from 1981-1990 and now airs in reruns on Boomerang.
 The Smurfs' kid-friendly adventures teach some worthwhile lessons.
 For instance, when Brainy Smurf turns himself into a real monster for Halloween the other Smurfs feel it's unfair, so Brainy turns everyone into monsters -- much to the dismay of Papa Smurf, who wanted them all to put in the time and effort required to make a real costume.
 In the end, the Smurfs learn that cheating and taking short cuts are less rewarding in the long run.

 While the show is simplistic, its positive storylines teach kids many valuable lessons.
 Lessons aside, some interesting rumors have been attached to the series over the years.
 The most popular is that the series' creators used the show as a way to spread Communist ideas -- the Smurfs' lack of individual identity is one of the main arguments for this theory.